4 Easy Ways to Propagate Lavender Plants – A Step By Step Guide

 Step 7: Cover with cuttings with plastic to form a greenhouse-like environment.

 Step 8: Cuttings should root in about 2-4 weeks.
 You can check to see if they have rooted by giving them a gentle tug.
-If you gently tug on the plant and you feel resistance, the stem has roots holding it in place.
+If you gently pull on the plant and you feel resistance, the stem has roots holding it in place.
+Be cautious not to tug on the young roots too often to avoid damaging them.

-Step 9: Place the new plant in a sunny location and water when the soil is dry.
+Step 9: Place your new plants in a sunny location and water when the soil is dry.
 Feed the lavender plant with 1/4 strength liquid plant fertilizer once a week.
+Once outdoor temperatures are warm enough, plant the rooted lavender cutting in a larger container with potting soil mix or directly in an area in the garden with full sun and well-draining soil.

 how to propagate lavender

-The best time to propagate lavender is during mid-late summer.
-This is their active growing season, and when it’s hot and humid outside.
+The best time to propagate lavender is during mid-late summer, their active growing season when it’s hot and humid outside.

-If you take cuttings too late in the summer or in the fall when the plant is starting to go dormant for the winter, the lavender may not root.
+Avoid taking cuttings too late in the summer or fall, as the plant starts to go dormant for the winter and may not root successfully.

 • Take cuttings from lavender that haven’t started blooming yet.
 A branch that hasn’t flowered will be able to put all the energy into growing new roots instead of flowering.

-• Cut from a mature lavender plant so there is enough energy for the cuttings to form strong roots.
+• Cut from a mature lavender plant so the cuttings have enough energy to form strong roots.

 • Once you find the perfect branch, cut it from the plant at the base of the stem.

-• Take cuttings that are several inches long.
-Each stem you remove should have 3-5 leaf nodes, but also have several inches of growth at the top.
+• Take several-inch-long cuttings.
+Each stem you remove should have 3-5 leaf nodes and several inches of growth at the top.

-You can also read more about why subshrubs like lavender and rosemary are so hard to divide.
+You can also learn why subshrubs like lavender and rosemary are so hard to divide.

 Until next time,